nickzheng/nickzheng/README.md

 - **Wallet Management**: An internal wallet system replacing MetaMask browser extension.
 It provides account management, wallet connection and transaction signing for all business modules.
-- **EY Transition Platform**: The bottom-layer blockchain infrastructure.
-It uses Polygon network, ethers.js for contract interaction, Kafka for async event processing and PostgreSQL for off-chain data storage.
-It supports all on-chain behaviors of the whole system.
+- **EY Transition Platform** (On‑chain Service): A foundational infrastructure backend for blockchain submission.
+Previously each business team implemented its own custom on‑chain logic; now all business consumers reuse this service.
+It uses ethers.js to interact with Polygon/Ethereum and persists transaction states and business‑chain mappings in PostgreSQL, abstracting blockchain complexity and delivering standardized on‑chain capabilities.
 - **EY Transition Service API**: Unified public API gateway for the Transition Platform, fully documented with Swagger/OpenAPI.
 All upper-layer businesses call on-chain capabilities through this unified interface.
 - **EY Tokenization Platform**: Standard token service platform.
 It supports ERC-20 fungible token and ERC-721 non-fungible token creation, transfer and metadata management.
 It provides dedicated NFT token capabilities for notarization business.
 - **EY Notarization Service**: Core blockchain notarization business service.
 It adopts ERC-721 NFT-based notarization mode, every notarization record corresponds to a unique NFT token.
 It depends on Tokenization Platform to finish on-chain notarization.